upbound-demo/internal-cloud-platform/README.md

     name: kubeconfig-app-dev-1
 ```

-In your team repository, you can create manifests consuming the APIs defined in
+In your app team repository, you can create manifests consuming the APIs defined in
 the control plane that the cluster is registered.
 For example, if the
 `KubernetesCluster` above resides in
 [`runtime/system-production/apis-production/app-dev`](./runtime/system-production/apis-production/app-dev/),